xeptore/blog/content/posts/2023_08_10_graceful-shutdown-go.md

 }
 ```

 As noted in [`signal.NotifyContext`](https://pkg.go.dev/os/signal#NotifyContext) documentation, it basically marks the returned context as done, when any of the signals received by the application.
-With this change, the process can _listen_ to the `INT`, and `TERM` signals, which are the most commonly used signals on operating systems to indicate a shutdown request (2)(it's not actually _listening_, it's more like altering the default behavior of the process when such signals are received).
+With this change, the process can _listen_ to the `INT`, and `TERM` signals, which are the most commonly used signals on operating systems to indicate a shutdown request [^context-listener].
 Also, deferring the `stop` function is recommended as it cleans up some internal stuff before the `main` function is returned.

+[^context-listener]: It's not actually _listening_, it's more like altering the default behavior of the process when such signals are received as Go's default behavior is to terminate the main goroutine when `INT` signal is received.

 OK, but how can we kind of _listen_ to the closure event of this context and do the cleanup once it's fired?
 Go 1.21 added the [`context.AfterFunc`](https://pkg.go.dev/context#AfterFunc) helper function, which alongside other fancy features it offers, it basically executes a function in a separate goroutine once a context is done.
 Let's update the code and use it: